 Damien studies the evolutionary ecology of social and collective behaviour in wild vertebrates.
 He graduated with joint degrees in Microelectronic Engineering and Computer Science.
 This was followed by a research position at the CSIRO (Australia) investigating the potential role of bioenergy and biofuels in mitigating greenhouse gas emissions and climate change.
 Damien joined the Edward Grey Institute of Field Ornithology (EGI) at the University of Oxford as a DPhil student in 2010, studying the role of individual decision-making in social structure and collective animal behaviour within and across species.
 He then spent one and a half years as a postdoctoral researcher working across several projects: one which investigated the spread of innovations and establishment of culture in wild great tits (at the EGI on a BBSRC funded grant awarded to Ben Sheldon, Lucy Aplin, Alex Thornton and Damien Farine) and a second which examined collective behaviour and group decision-making in wild baboons (at the Smithsonian Tropical Research Institute and the University of California Davis on an NSF funded fellowship with Dr. Meg Crofoot and Dr. Tanya Berger-Wolf).
 In 2015, Damien started as a Principal Investigator at the Max Planck Institute for Ornithology in Konstanz, Germany, and remains as a Research Associate with the Department of Zoology at the University of Oxford.

 Alex studies the complex social and collective systems of animals great and small – the ways single individuals come together to form much larger groups, and the feedback between the behaviour of groups and that of the individuals that compose them.
-He has an integrative research program that encompasses field studies in Africa, Australia, and the Americas, and lab approaches including molecular genetics, neurobiology of social interaction, and socio-cognitive behavioural assays.
-His group aims to understand both the proximate mechanisms and the ultimate outcomes of social interactions.
+His research program encompasses field studies in Africa, Australia, and the Americas, and lab approaches including molecular genetics, neurobiology of social interactions, and socio-cognitive behavioural assays.
+His group aims to understand both the proximate mechanisms and the ultimate outcomes of social interactions and behavioural plasticty.
 His research group page is here

 Daniel is the Science Coordinator of Iain’s Department and of the Migration and Immuno-Ecology Department led by Martin Wikelski.
 He is working on establishing the department at the University of Konstanz.
 Daniel holds an MSc (FU Berlin) and PhD (Ulm University) in Biology.
 During his PhD and postdoc fieldwork in Brazil he realized that his true strength is rather organizing science for others than performing science himself.
 With this in mind, he became the coordinator of the IMPRS for Organismal Biology and built it from scratch.
 After four years of coordinating this grad school he was open for a new challenge and started to coordinate the two departments.